 The Operations should provide additionality and address market failures or sub-optimal investment situations as defined in Annex V to the InvestEU Regulation and comply with the requirements laid down in the InvestEU Regulation as regards eligibility and complementarity to other Union programmes, as further set out in this Agreement.
 In particular, they should contribute to fulfilling the Union’s commitments to implement the Paris Agreement on Climate Change and the sustainable development goals set in the United Nations 2030 Agenda for Sustainable Development as well as the objective of EU climate neutrality by 2050 and the Union’s 2030 climate targets in line with the Sustainability Proofing Guidance, the Climate and Environmental Tracking Guidance (each as defined in Article 1) and the Investment Guidelines.

 The Operations may also contribute to the Just Transition Scheme (as defined in Article 1) established under the InvestEU Fund in order to address social, economic and environmental consequences of reaching EU climate neutrality by 2050 and achieving the Union’s 2030 climate target.
 The Just Transition Scheme focuses on economically viable investments aligned with just transition objectives outlined in the Territorial Just Transition Plans (as defined in Article 1).
-These investments shall be located in or benefiting in a key manner territories identified in the Territorial Just Transition Plans.
+These investments should be located in or benefiting in a key manner territories identified in the Territorial Just Transition Plans.

 Strategic investments, particularly in view of the green and digital transitions and the need to enhance competitiveness and resilience, promote entrepreneurship and job creation and strengthen strategic value chains, may be implemented under any of the Policy Windows (as defined in Article 1).